Latinisation of names

-Latinisation (or Latinization) of names, also known as onomastic Latinisation (or onomastic Latinization), is the practice of rendering a non-Latin name in a modern Latin style.
-It is commonly found with historical proper names, including personal names and toponyms, and in the standard binomial nomenclature of the life sciences.
-It goes further than romanisation, which is the transliteration of a word to the Latin alphabet from another script (e.g. Cyrillic).
+Latinisation (or Latinization) of names is the practice of changing certain non-Latin names into a form that more closely fits the style, structure, and rules of Latin.
+The practice is found with historical proper names, including personal names and toponyms, and in the standard binomial nomenclature of the life sciences.
+In present-day English, the practice of using Latinised names for certain prominent individuals began in the medieval period of Europe and peaked in the Renaissance.
+In some cases, the individuals themselves even used or created these Latinised names.

+Latinisation is distinct from romanisation, which is the transliteration of a word to the Latin alphabet, more or less letter-for-letter or sound-for-sound, from another script (e.g. the writing systems of Cyrillic, Devanagari/Hindi, Arabic, etc.).
 For authors writing in Latin, this change allows the name to function grammatically in a sentence through declension.
+Many other reasons for an author to apply this to their own name also existed, such as forming a more international identity or hiding the modest social background revealed by their origin name.

 In a scientific context, the main purpose of Latinisation may be to produce a name which is internationally consistent.

 Latinisation may be carried out by: